-Some confusing news from Washington today.
-The New York Times alleges that President Obama “plans to lay out a time frame for winding down the American involvement in the war in Afghanistan” while The Wall Street Journal reports that the White House has come up with a “revamped war strategy in Afghanistan that includes tens of thousands of additional U.S. forces and benchmarks for the eventual transfer of Afghanistan’s defense to the Afghan government.”
+Some confusing news from Washington.
+The New York Times reports that President Barack Obama “plans to lay out a timeframe for winding down the American involvement in the war in Afghanistan,” but The Wall Street Journal reports he has come up with a “revamped war strategy … that includes tens of thousands of additional US forces and benchmarks for the eventual transfer of Afghanistan’s defense to the Afghan government.”

-Next Tuesday the president is scheduled to meet with members of Congress before speaking at West Point where he will outline his exit strategy for the war.
-Apparently, the Times believes this signals a “winding down” of the American involvements in spite of the sending 30,000 extra troops.
+The president is scheduled to meet with members of Congress next Tuesday before speaking at West Point, where he will outline his (exit) strategy for the war.
+The Times believes this signals a “winding down” of the American involvements in spite of sending 30,000 extra troops.

-According to an anonymous official, Obama “wants to give a clear sense of both the time frame for action and how the war will eventually wind down” although for now, it seems, we will see a lot more action first before anything winds down.
-There is no talk of even a time frame yet, let alone withdrawal.
-The Times‘ assessment therefore would seem rather premature at this stage.
+According to an anonymous administration official, Obama “wants to give a clear sense of both the timeframe for action and how the war will eventually wind down,” although, for now, we will see more action first before anything winds down.
+There is no talk of even a timeframe yet, let alone withdrawal.
+The Times‘ assessment would seem a little premature.